 Probiotics For Dogs: Hype or Health?

 I have seen the benefits of probiotics in my own stomach health.
 So, I was pleasantly surprised to learn my furbaby can benefit from natural probiotics for dogs.
-After discussions with my veterinarian and research on the topic, I determined a number of potential benefits of giving my dog probiotics.
+After discussions with my veterinarian and research on the topic, I have determined a number of potential benefits of giving my dog probiotics.

 What are Probiotics?